Rita Ora Dances In Just A Shawl In Preparation For The Met Gala

 The video has already received 325,000 views and over 450 comments.

-The “I Will Never Let You Down” songstress is a regular at the Met Gala, and has attended every year since 2013.
+The “I Will Never Let You Down” songstress is a regular at the Met Gala, attending every year since 2013.

 In 2018, Ora stunned in a black dress with pops of green and pink that wowed with a dramatic train.
 The British beauty completed the look with waist-length blonde hair and long black gloves.
 However, the show-stopping element was an extravagant black headpiece.
 The theme for the year was “Heavenly Bodies: Fashion & The Catholic Imagination.”

-Another winning look the “How We Do” singer repped was for the 2016 theme of “Manus X Machina: Fashion in an Age of Technology” Gala.
-Ora wore a silver feathered gown, complete with cutouts throughout the ensemble.
+Another winning look the “How We Do” singer repped was for the 2016 Gala theme of “Manus X Machina: Fashion in an Age of Technology.”
+Ora wore a silver-feathered gown complete with cutouts throughout the ensemble.
 She finished the look with silver makeup and a braided up-do that added to the dystopian futuristic feel.

-Rita herself even posted an a throwback Instagram shot of all her Met looks combined, asking fans which were their favorites.
+Rita herself even posted a throwback Instagram shot of all her Met looks combined, asking fans which were their favorites.

 Famed DJ Diplo claimed that the “silver ostrich” look was his favorite.
-However, Vas Morgan, the Editor in Chief of Tings London magazine, claimed that he liked number “5” best, which was Ora’s look from 2017.
+However, Vas Morgan, the editor-in-chief of Tings London magazine, claimed that he liked number “5” best, which was Ora’s look from 2017.

 Most of the comments, however, insisted that Ora looked beautiful in all her costumes, with many using the fire emoji in lieu of a comment.
 Rita’s mother, Vera, was particularly adamant about this point.